AshokKasaram/automated-financial-reporting-system/README.md

-KPI cards (total budget, total actual, variance, accounts over budget), monthly budget-vs-actual bar chart, spend-by-category donut, and a color-coded variance table — filterable by year and category, refreshable on demand.
+KPI cards (total budget, total actual, variance, accounts over budget), monthly budget-vs-actual bar chart, spend-by-category donut, and a color-coded variance table which can be filterable by year and category, refreshable on demand.

-eamlit Community Cloud